prashanthyadamala/prashanthyadamala.github.io/_portfolio/portfolio-4.md

 The data cleaning was done using both SQL Server and Power BI’s Power Query.
 The steps taken in each of the tools are given below:

 - Append the three tables (each for a different year) into one table.
-&emsp;- Some of the data types had to be changed to accommodate the append.
+  - Some of the data types had to be changed to accommodate the append.
-&emsp;- The column names and data types were cleaned and matched in all three to perform the append.
+  - The column names and data types were cleaned and matched in all three to perform the append.
-&emsp;- The order of the columns was also maintained in all three tables.
+  - The order of the columns was also maintained in all three tables.
 - Added Index column (order id) to have a primary key for the fact table.
 - Replaced ‘NULL’ values with 0 from the following columns:
-&emsp;- Children
+  - Children
-&emsp;- Babies
+  - Babies
-&emsp;- Company
+  - Company
-&emsp;- Agent
+  - Agent
 - Cleaned the ‘reservation_status_dates’ column (some values had dates that were outside the time range, thus they were converted to dates of the year of the dataset as this was an error due to a bug.
 - Values in the child and babies column which had a high number of children were replaced after finding out that they were typos so “10” was converted to 1 and 9 to 0 due to the proximity of the keys to each other.
 - Could add a country dimension to have full forms of the names that exist in the factsheet.